Header Image

 Some active ingredients are only formed through a prior enzymatic conversion of drugs.

-If several drugs are taken that are broken down by the same enzyme, they compete for the degrading enzyme, which prolongs the duration of action of these drugs and increases side effects.
+Competition: If several drugs are taken that are broken down by the same enzyme, they compete for the enzyme that breaks them down, which prolongs the duration of action of these drugs and increases side effects.

 In addition, there are active ingredients that inhibit (inhibitors) or promote (inducers) an enzyme, which influences their effectiveness in terms of drug degradation accordingly.

-Metabolic enzymes catalyze two types of biotransformation reactions in humans
+Metabolic enzymes catalyze two types of biotransformation reactions in humans87

 • Phase 1 reactions: